Can I backup Windows Server to OneDrive?

 Step 2.
 Download AOMEI Backupper Server, install and launch it.
 Go "Backup" > "File Backup".

 Step 3.
 Then, you can choose the local Windows Server files/folders you want to backup to OneDrive.
-Then, click on “Select a cloud drive” to choose OneDrive as destination.
-After that, click Start Sync to backup Windows Server to OneDrive.
+Then, click “Select a cloud drive” to choose OneDrive as the destination.
+After that, click Start Backup to backup Windows Server to OneDrive.

 How to protect your important files in OneDrive?

-For your data security, you’d better backup your data in cloud storage once more.
+For your data security, you’d better backup your data in cloud storage once more according to the 3-2-1 backup strategy.
 Then, even if you lose your important data in cloud storage, you still have a backup version in hand and can restore it at any time.
 To backup cloud storage data, you are recommended to use CBackup.

 CBackup is a professional cloud backup tool that can help you backup files from OneDrive to Google Drive, Dropbox, FTP/SFTP, and so on with flexible backup settings.
 To backup OneDrive files to another cloud storage with CBackup, please refer to the steps below: